richardcsuwandi/distributed-gsm/README.md

 ## Example
 To see an example, please run the `dsca.m` file for the Distributed SCA (DSCA) algorithm or the `d2sca.m` file for the Doubly Distributed SCA (D$^2$SCA) algorithm.
-The data set can be selected by uncommenting one of the listed data sets, e.g. for `Electricity` data set:
+To change the data set, simply uncomment one of the listed data sets and comment the others, e.g., for the `Electricity` data set,
 ```
 % Read in data & some general setup
 file_name = 'electricitydata';